heremaps/gluecodium/README.md

 ## Continuous integration
-The Jenkins jobs are currently part of Legacy CI and found [here](example.com).
+The Jenkins jobs are currently part of IVI CI and found [here](example.com).